has painted off

 her converted studio.
 She has placed in many regional shows

-and has received "Best of Show" in seven of them.
+and has received "Best of Show" in ten of them.
 She is a

 enjoys painting landscapes and flowers in watercolor and lately has